SteelCompendium/data-md-dse/Bestiary/Dynamic Terrain/Environmental Hazards/Frozen Pond.md

   - name: Immunity
     value: 5 to all damage except fire damage
 features:
+  - type: feature
+    feature_type: trait
-  - name: Deactivate
+    name: Deactivate
     icon: 🌀
     effects:
       - effect: Destroying a square of the frozen pond turns the square into shallow icy water.
+  - type: feature
+    feature_type: trait
-  - name: Activate
+    name: Activate
     icon: ❕
     effects:
       - effect: A creature or object enters a square of the frozen pond without shifting.
+      - name: Effect
-      - effect: The **Slippery Surface** ability.
+        effect: The **Slippery Surface** ability.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Slippery Surface
+    name: Slippery Surface
     icon: ❗️
     keywords:
       - Melee
       - Strike
-    type: Free triggered action
+    usage: Free triggered action
     distance: Melee 0
     target: The triggering creature or object
     trigger: A creature or object enters a square of the frozen pond without shifting.
     effects:
       - roll: Power Roll + 2
-        t1: Push 1 in the direction the target was moving
+        tier1: Push 1 in the direction the target was moving
-        t2: Push 2 in the direction the target was moving; A < 1 slowed (save ends)
+        tier2: Push 2 in the direction the target was moving; A < 1 slowed (save ends)
-        t3: Push 3 in the direction the target was moving; A < 2 prone and can't stand (save ends)
+        tier3: Push 3 in the direction the target was moving; A < 2 prone and can't stand (save ends)
+      - name: Effect
-      - effect: The triggering creature's movement ends, then they are force moved.
+        effect: The triggering creature's movement ends, then they are force moved.
 If the target triggered this ability by being force moved, this ability gains an edge and any remaining forced movement distance is added to the ability's forced movement.
 The ability's forced movement doesn't trigger the ability again.
-        name: Effect
+  - type: feature
+    feature_type: trait
-  - name: Upgrade
+    name: Upgrade
     icon: ⭐️
     effects:
+      - name: Thin Ice
+        cost: +1 EV
-      - effect: >-
+        effect: >-
           The ice covering the pond is thin and the water is deeper.
 Whenever a creature or object enters or falls prone in a square of the frozen pond, that square is destroyed and replaced with icy water.
 The **Icy